-- All children belong to a 'team'. - All children from Years 1 to 6 are given the opportunity to run for School Councillor each year. - Talk partners and peer support encourage good interaction with peers during lessons. - All children have the opportunity to join a club. - Class performances and productions where everyone has a part. - Collaborative working in class. - PE lessons encourage team work and positive social interactions. - Buddy's support the younger children and provide a role model for them. - All pupils share enriching experiences of school trips and visitors. - Nursery visits are arranged for children entering Reception. - There is a robust secondary transition and partnership with our main local feeder school.
+- All children belong to a 'house team'. - All children from Years 1 to 6 are given the opportunity to run for School Councillor each year. - Talk partners and peer support encourage good interaction with peers during lessons. - All children have the opportunity to join an after school club. - Class performances and productions where everyone has a part. - Collaborative working in class. - PE lessons encourage team work and positive social interactions. - Buddy's support the younger children and provide a role model for them. - All pupils share enriching experiences of school trips and visitors. - Nursery visits are arranged for children entering Reception. - There is a robust secondary transition and partnership with our main local feeder school.

-- Sports teams play in local tournaments against other schools. - More able pupils are encouraged to take part in multi-school sessions at the local secondary schools. - All children, including those with specific talents are encouraged to join clubs held within the community. - Small group interventions based on developing self-esteem, social skills, life skills and regulating emotions (e.g. Time to Talk, TIS). - Social stories are used to develop understanding of social situations. - Adult support at playtimes to encourage friendships and modelling of games. - Additional transition visits arranged for vulnerable pupils.
+- Sports teams play in local tournaments against other schools. - More able pupils are encouraged to take part in multi-school sessions at the local secondary schools. - All children, including those with specific talents are encouraged to join clubs held within the community. - Interventions are based on developing selfesteem, social skills, life skills and regulating emotions (e.g. Time to Talk, TIS, DESTY). - Social stories are used to develop understanding of social situations. - Adult support at playtimes to encourage friendships and modelling of games. - Additional transition visits arranged for vulnerable pupils.

-- Advice/Care Plans from SALT.

-- Buddy system, particularly for new children to the school.

-- Meetings with Early Years providers to discuss individual needs of pupils who will join Reception.

-- Pupils with social communication difficulties are supported to ensure they have plenty of positive social interaction opportunities.

-- Additional support for pupils can be requested from:

-- Neurodevelopmental team
+- Advice/Care Plans from SALT and School Nurse. - Neurodevelopmental Profiling Tool Action plans for pupils with neurodiversity. - Buddy system, particularly for new children to the school. - Meetings with Early Years providers to discuss individual needs of pupils who will join Reception. - Pupils with social communication difficulties are supported to ensure they have plenty of positive social interaction opportunities. - Additional support for pupils can be requested from: - Neurodevelopmental team - CAMHS - DCD team - ASD team

-- CAMHS

-- DCD team

-- ASD team